Common documentation mistakes can put your practice at risk in the event of a malpractice allegation.

 Posted in Risk Management on Tuesday, November 27, 2018

 Naturally, you strive to provide your patients the best of care.
-It should be enough, but unfortunately, it may not be if your recordkeeping isn't top-notch as well.
-It's been my experience that making the following common documentation mistakes can put your practice at risk in the event of a malpractice allegation:
+It should be enough, but unfortunately, it may not be if your record-keeping isn't top-notch, as well.
+Here are a few common documentation mistakes that can put your practice at risk in the event of a malpractice allegation:

 Records should be kept in ink, preferably black, so that clear copies can be made when necessary.
 How should doctors correct records if a lawsuit is filed?
 They shouldn't — records should never be altered.
 Malpractice attorneys often hire expert document examiners to analyze chart notes when it appears a record may have been changed or a post-entry note added (including sophisticated analysis of the ink appearing on the original).
 There's no faster way to damage your credibility in court than for a plaintiff's attorney to stand in front of a judge and jury and prove you lied.
 Once notified of a legal action the record should be sealed and no changes made.